APRIL 12

 Samaritan Ministries

-Samaritan Ministries was formed in 1981 in partnership with First Presbyterian Church.
+Samaritan Ministries was founded in 1981 in partnership with First Presbyterian Church.
 They are an interdenominational, volunteer-based Christian ministry that serves Winston-Salem and Forsyth County.
-Their Soup Kitchen and Samaritan Inn Shelter are open 365 days and nights a year to serve people in need.
+Their Soup Kitchen, Samaritan Inn Shelter, and Project Cornerstone are open 365 days and nights a year to serve people in need.

 Winston Salem Fellows